Gold key

 In fiction, a gold key is a special token granting access to and control of a mythical or ultra-private or secret bank account or vault, such as a Swiss bank account.
 In reality, the key is often a code word and accounts are not completely anonymous.

 A real "gold key" need not be made of or colored gold, or even a key.
 If it is a key it may not fit any lock; the keys are important as authentication tokens, not always as literal keys.
-In the case of the GoldKey Security Token, a USB device developed by a team of developers, the token acts as a physical "key" to electronic data.

 While Swiss law formerly granted nearly complete financial privacy, fully anonymous accounts are no longer available.
 Swiss banks are now required by law to obtain identifying information from any prospective clients.
 International pressure related to efforts to trace and identify terrorists and drug traffickers has eliminated the anonymous "Swiss bank account" that has appeared in numerous books and films and conspiracy theories.
 Other countries still offer offshore bank accounts with varying degrees of anonymity in transactions.

 The arrival of a "gold key client" typically results in an extra flurry of attention.
 A number of plot devices detail the method of authentication of the account-holder, adding to the mystery and drama of the client's arrival.
 It is a common literary device that banks do not admit publicly that "gold key" accounts actually exist, and characters are therefore invested into a sort of secret society when they are offered such an account.